Other sections in Masters:

 Average class size

-In the first term, you will study five core modules and a careers skills module.
+In the first term, you will study the following core modules and a careers skills module.

 Companies increasingly realize that a creating and sustaining a competitive edge requires them to think and act like entrepreneurs.
 Many companies therefore equip selected employees with the space and resources to become intrapreneurs.
 Other companies see the spawning of corporate spin-offs as an integral part of their strategy.